-- 1.)
-Better management of pressures on the service and service improvements at all levels. - 2.)
-Reducing level of referral to specialist services (with early intervention to reduce need for specialist treatment) - 3.)
-Improved triage system. - 4.)
+- 1. Better management of pressures on the service and service improvements at all levels. - 2.
+Reducing level of referral to specialist services (with early intervention to reduce need for specialist treatment) - 3.
+Improved triage system. - 4.
 Decrease in waiting times (include target figures)

-From April 2018 the focus is on analysis where resources are required to tackle areas of greatest need.
+From April 2018 the focus will be on analysis of where resources are required to tackle areas of greatest need.

-The TFG also wish to monitor the progress with the hubs (including take up) and how the effectiveness of the Dimensions Tool (including assisting in developing performance measures for the Tool).
+The TFG also wish to monitor the progress with the hubs (including take up) and the effectiveness of the Dimensions Tool (including assisting in developing performance measures for the Tool).